For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Rhinocryptidae (Tapaculos)

-OCELLATED TAPACULO (Acropternis orthonyx infuscatus) – Close, but the vegetation was just too thick. [*]
+OCELLATED TAPACULO (Acropternis orthonyx infuscatus) [*]

 ASH-COLORED TAPACULO (Myornis senilis) [*]